How to Become a Speech Therapist in Iowa

 US News & World Report rated the SLP profession as the 3rd best job in healthcare based on survey responses that showed an exceptionally high degree of job satisfaction.

-In addition, Forbes reported on a survey by the compensation specialty company PayScale.com.
+In addition, Forbes recently reported on a survey by a national compensation specialty company.
 This company surveyed 2 million workers to find out whether they thought that their work made the world a better place.
-As a result, PayScale.com included the speech-language pathology profession among the top 15 most meaningful jobs that pay top salaries.
+The results placed speech-language pathology among the top 15 most meaningful jobs with high salaries.